John Waite (judge): Education and career

-Waite was appointed to the High Court of Justice in 1982, receiving the customary knighthood.
+He was appointed to the High Court of Justice in 1982, receiving the customary knighthood.
 He sat in the Family Division of the High Court until 1993, when he was promoted to the Court of Appeal, and was sworn of the Privy Council.
 He retired in 1997.

+Sir John Waite was also the chair of the children’s charity UNICEF UK for seven years.
+In 2008, he spoke about the origins and work of the Independent Asylum Commission and the implications of its review and recommendations.